-- Undergraduate degree in communications, journalism, public relations, or marketing; or a combination of formal schooling, self-education, prior experience and on-the-job training;
+- An undergraduate degree or a combination of formal schooling, self-education, prior experience, and on-the-job training;

-- Three or more years of demonstrated communications experience – particularly experience in non-profit or community-based organizations is an asset;
+- Experience in non-profit or community-based organizations is an asset;

-- Excellent computer skills (Microsoft Office: Outlook, Word, Excel, PowerPoint, SharePoint)
+- Excellent computer skills (word processing, Excel, PowerPoint, SharePoint, etc.);

 - Strong organizational skills and a commitment to professionalism, including the ability to multi-task, managing timelines and multiple deadlines;